Preparing for Lap-Band ® Surgery: Nutritional Information to Know

 The size and condition of the patient’s liver prior to surgical placement of the band is the primary safety concern of the surgeon.
 The left lobe of the liver is positioned over the site of the band placement and must be repositioned to allow the surgeon access to the site.
-An enlarged, fatty liver is common in the morbidly obese patient and can cause the surgeon difficulty during the procedure by obstructing the view or preventing completion of the procedure due to the increased risk of damage upon repositioning.
+An enlarged, fatty liver is common in a patient with severe obesity and can cause the surgeon difficulty during the procedure by obstructing the view or preventing completion of the procedure due to the increased risk of damage upon repositioning.
 2

 A common preoperative goal is to emphasize the importance of reducing the size of the liver prior to surgery.
 Other important goals address improvement of overall nutritional status, setting the stage for weight-loss, implementing healthier nutrition and dietary lifestyle habits and strategies that will ensure long-term success.

 Dietitians provide a framework of guidelines to help patients understand, learn and embrace how these goals may be accomplished by initiating sound nutritional and dietary lifestyle behavior modifications.
 These guidelines are explored below:

 The human body will experience uncomfortable symptoms such as fatigue and headaches when certain foods, such as bread and desserts, are eliminated from the diet, but those symptoms last only a few days.
 Eliminating some foods decreases the physical dependency on these foods.